St Andrews museum wall graphics

 The new gallery was partially wrapped in vinyl and became a part of the artists’ display.
 At the same time, vinyl graphics around the University of St Andrews’ library advertised the exhibition.

-Planning the walls’ vinyl
+Planning wall graphics vinyl

 Wall signs St Andrews